Stamp duty calculator

 How the stamp duty calculator works

 Our stamp duty calculator works by assessing what kind of property you own, then telling you the cost of the stamp duty you’ll have to pay based on your answer.
-It’s a cost calculator, one that serves as a reminder that the current relaxation of the stamp duty in much of the UK (excluding Scotland and Wales) stands to save you thousands of dollars.
+It takes into account current tax laws and regulations to help you find out how much you might owe.

 Why should I use it?